asmt3/jg-zakat-calculator/frontend/README.md

 - ```standard-app.html``` groups the partials for the stand alone page
 - ```umbraco-container.html``` is the HTML snippet that needs to be added to Umbraco template along with references to the compiled JS and CSS in the ```dist``` folder
 - ```umbraco-app.html``` groups the partials for the umbraco build
+- ```umbraco-contain-and-app.html``` is a combination of the app and a modified container.
+This is all the HTML in one place for easy copying and pasting into Umbraco.

 ### Partials